me-box/databox/README.md

 2) Once docker is installed and running, install docker-compose.
 Read [here](https://docs.docker.com/compose/install/) for installation.
 3) Requires Git (if it is not already on your machine).
 Read [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for git installation.

 > Note: currently supported platforms are Linux and MacOS.
 Running on other platforms is possible using a virtual machine running Linux with bridge mode networking.
+Also note that more than one CPU core must be allocated to the VM.

 ### Get started
 1) Clone Databox Git repo.